 The purpose of the multi-tiered system of faculty and staff parking instituted in the 1990s was to provide faculty and staff with a range of parking choices: higher-priced close-in parking, and lower-priced remote parking.
 Some of the remote parking is walking distance from major campus destinations; other requires a ride, often on the U-M campus bus system.
 The system worked remarkably well in spreading parking volumes away from the central areas and making better use of existing parking capacity in peripheral areas.
 But the fee differentiation that was introduced was not sufficient to spur utilization throughout the system; moving towards that would require greater differentiation in parking pass rates as one moves from higher volume areas in the core to areas of lower demand in the periphery.
-This could be accomplished in part under the current structure of annual or continuous parking facilities into tiers).
-In the extreme, some remote lots currently showing very low parking volumes might be converted to free park-and-ride lots for faculty and staff.
+This could be accomplished in part under the current structure of annual or continuous parking payment with a revision in the rates for each tier (and possibly some reclassification of parking facilities into tiers).
+In the extreme, some remote lots currently showing very low parking volumes might be converted to free parkand-ride lots for faculty and staff.
 This conversion would offer the side benefit of an easy option for occasional parking for people who usually commute by other modes.

 It may be, however, that price differentiation adequate to spread parking volumes throughout the system will also requires price increases in central areas.
-One rule of thumb is to set parking prices at a level that generates 85% occupancy.viii This ensures both that parking is available where it is needed and that drivers do not need to search for parking in multiple locations, a common behavior that can add significantly to congestion and emissions in urban areas.
+One rule of thumb is to set parking prices at a level that generates 85% occupancy.
+This ensures both that parking is available where it is needed and that drivers do not need to search for parking in multiple locations, a common behavior that can add significantly to congestion and emissions in urban areas.